This is a total “pretend” board game, and the board is the world.

 But make no mistake, this is a game in which I pretend.
 I am not running for President of the United States!

-But if I were, just for the sake of clarity and contrast, I will outline a paradigm shift or two in governance over the next few articles but first to say that the following is premised on the fact that the actions of a few, powerful men are creating a violent, toxic world which very few of the 8 billion people on Earth are in agreement or alignment with.
+But if I were, just for the sake of clarity and contrast, I will outline a paradigm shift in governance over the next few articles but first to say that this article is discussing sane approaches and policy reversals of those put into place over just the last 8 months in the U.S. that literally abort the values, ethics and cultural mores of the United States of America over the past 250 years.

-My Administration is premised on love, respect, integrity, compassion, peace, and honoring all sentient life.
 It recognizes the value of dynamic tension and works with it creatively to effect positive outcomes for as many sentient beings as possible.

-First, I’ll address emergencies jeopardizing life and limb, liberty, freedom, and justice, the hallmarks of our Bill of Rights and Constitution that both the current Administration and the other branches of government have ignored and, as such, have violated their oaths of office.
-Their allegiance and vow have been to a person, not the principles enunciated in our country’s sacred documents, just the opposite of the purpose and intent of the Founding Fathers.
+Emergencies have to be addressed that are currently jeopardizing the life and limb of our People, liberty, freedom, and justice, the hallmarks of our Bill of Rights and Constitution that both the current Administration and the other branches of government have ignored and, as such, have violated their oaths of office.

 Then and only then, a larger paradigm shift in governance will occur when it comes to the macro-foreign policy purview.